rajdip-b/btech-cse-codes/README.md

 - Have a meaning
 - Must be useful to the community

 Once you make sure that you don't disobey any of the above, create a PR with the title as the name of the code and description of the what the code does.
+Also update the roadmap alongside.

 Issues can be created only for -> New code creation, Updation of existing code, edit of any static resource (README.md for example).
 If you create a PR for any issue, make sure to mention the #tag of the issue to make it easier for us to search.